kubatruhlar/AFNetworking-RetryPolicy/README.md

     } retryCount:5 retryInterval:2.0 progressive:false fatalStatusCodes:@[@401, @403]];
 ```
+### Log

-- **Retry policy logging** - Turn-on to see what is happening by setting the `AFHTTPSessionManager`’s `retryPolicyLogMessagesEnabled` property to `true`.
-Disabled by default.
+- Enable to see what is happening by setting the `AFHTTPSessionManager`’s `retryPolicyLogMessagesEnabled` property to `true`. *Disabled by default.*

 ## Requirements
 - Target iOS 7 or later
+- Target OS X 10.9 or later
 - Xcode 7 or later
 - **[AFNetworking](https://github.com/AFNetworking/AFNetworking) 3.0 or later**